NateWr/vp-growth-movement/src/stories/bds.md

     summary: Adrienne Rich, hailed as “one of the most widely read and influential poets of the second half of the 20th century,” writes a letter explaining her decision to join the cultural boycott of Israel as an American Jew and feminist.
 Thousands of cultural workers and organizations have endorsed the cultural boycott of Israel, recognizing how the government uses cultural programs to bolster its image.
   - id: palestinian-christians-launch-kairos-pal-2009-12-15
     title: Faith-based Solidarity
     summary: Palestinian Christians launch the Kairos Palestine document, calling on churches and Christians worldwide to work toward justice for Palestinians, including through BDS campaigns.
-Since then, numerous churches have passed divestment resolutions or taken other actions.
+Since then, numerous churches have passed divestment resolutions or taken other BDS actions.
   - id: angela-davis-and-other-feminists-endorse-2011-07-12
     title: Internationalism
     summary: Civil rights icon Angela Davis endorses the BDS movement after participating in a feminist delegation to Palestine.
 Davis writes, “each and every one of us—including those members of our delegation who grew up in the Jim Crow South, in apartheid South Africa, and on Indian reservations in the U.S.—was shocked by what we saw.”
 The BDS movement builds on Palestinian internationalism and solidarity with other struggles for justice.